ordina-jworks/ordina-jworks.github.io/_posts/2016-05-12-JS-Conf-Budapest-day-1.md

 {% endhighlight %}

 #### npm-init.js
-To extend the `npm init` command it is possible to create an `npm-init.js` file.
+To extend the `npm init` command, it is possible to create an `npm-init.js` file.
 This file is a module that will be loaded by the `npm init` command and look in this file and provide basic configurations for the setup.
-By default the file is placed in root of your project: `~/.npm-init.js`.
+By default the file is placed in the root of your project: `~/.npm-init.js`.
 You can use [PromZard](https://github.com/npm/promzard) to ask questions to the user and perform logic based on the answers.
 Remember that `npm init` can always be re-run.